JW3

-Vivien Duffield, whose idea it was, contributed £40m of the project's £50m cost – over the 10 years it took to bring it to reality – through the Clore Duffield Foundation.
+JW3 was the brainchild of Vivien Duffield, who contributed £40m of the project's £50m cost – over the 10 years it took to bring it to reality – through the Clore Duffield Foundation.
 It was inspired by her 2003 visit to the Jewish Community Centre in Manhattan, New York.

 Facilities

 The 35,000 square foot building, which includes a 270-seat auditorium, a 60-seat cinema, a restaurant and bar, a demonstration kitchen, dance studios, classrooms and medical consultation rooms, was designed by Lifschutz Davidson Sandilands.
 The JW3 campus sits on half an acre of land and includes the community centre/arts venue, an outdoor piazza and a tower block of apartments and offices.

 JW3 and the London Jewish Cultural Centre (LJCC) merged in March 2015, forming a single, enhanced organisation based at the JW3 site on Finchley Road.

 Organisation

-JW3's chief executive is Raymond Simonson, former Executive Director of Limmud, who succeeded Nick Viner.
+JW3's Chief Executive Officer is Raymond Simonson, former Executive Director of Limmud, who succeeded Nick Viner.

-Marc Nohr is also the Chairman of JW3.
+Marc Nohr is the Chairman of JW3.

-JW3 is run by the Jewish Community Centre for London, a charitable organisation that aims to provide a way into, or back into, active Jewish life for all of London’s Jewish community.

 The organisation runs a wide programme of events that it launched in 2005.
 These target all members of the community, irrespective of affiliation or level of observance.
-Held in various venues across London, the programme aims to be inclusive and is not religious, instead using its events to provide a gateway into Jewish life and foster a cohesive community.
+The programme aims to be inclusive and is not religious, instead using its events to provide a gateway into Jewish life and foster a cohesive community.